ibm-cloud-docs/Cloudant/api/http.md

 `304 - Not Modified`                    | The content that is requested was not modified.
 This error is used with the [ETag](#etag) system to identify the version of information returned.
 `400 - Bad Request`                     | Bad request structure.
 The error can indicate an error with the request URL, path, or headers.
 Differences in the supplied MD5 hash and content also trigger this error, as this error might indicate message corruption.
 `401 - Unauthorized`                    | The item requested was not available with the supplied authorization, or authorization was not supplied.
 `402 - Payment required`                | Either the data quota on the Lite plan was exceeded, or the account is in arrears.
-You can delete data or upgrade to the Standard plan, or bring the account up-to-date.
+You can delete data or upgrade to the Standard plan, or bring the account up to date.
 `403 - Forbidden`                       | The requested item or operation is forbidden.
 `404 - Not Found`                       | The requested resource could not be found.
 The content includes further information as a JSON object, if available.
 The structure contains two keys, `error` and `reason`, similar to the following example: `{ "error":"not_found", "reason":"no_db_file" }`
 `405 - Resource Not Allowed`            | A request was made by using an invalid HTTP request type for the URL requested.
 For example, you requested a `PUT` when a `POST` is required.
 Errors of this type can also be triggered by invalid URL strings.